swiftlang/swift-org-website/_posts/2023-06-12-introducing-swift-openapi-generator.md

 [OpenAPI](https://www.openapis.org/) is a specification for documenting HTTP services.
 An OpenAPI document is written in either YAML or JSON, and can be read by tools to help automate workflows, such as generating the necessary code to send and receive HTTP requests.

 By serving as the source of truth, OpenAPI solves the problem of communicating the API contract between a service and its clients.
-It removes the need to read potentially inaccurate, handwritten documentation, or to observe network traffic, just to figure out what the correct way to call a service is.
+It removes the need to read potentially inaccurate, handwritten documentation, or to observe network traffic, just to figure out the correct way to call a service.
 It helps you avoid this time‑consuming, repetitive, and error‑prone work – not just when adopting a service for the first time, but also as the service continues to evolve.

-To see OpenAPI and its benefits in action, let’s consider a simple service called “GreetingService” that:
+To see OpenAPI and its benefits in action, let’s consider a simple service called `GreetingService` that:

 * listens for an HTTP `GET` request at the `/greet` endpoint
 * with an optional query parameter called `name`,